Authored by the expert who managed and guided the team behind the Chile Property Pack

 Does buying a property qualify or at least help for residency in Chile?

-As of early 2026, buying residential property in Chile does not qualify you for any residency permit because Chile's immigration system is entirely permit-based and does not link home purchases to visa eligibility.
+As of early 2026, buying a residential property in Chile does not qualify you for any type of residence permit, because Chile's immigration system is permit-based and does not include a "buy-a-home-and-stay" pathway.

 Is there any residency visa directly linked to property ownership in Chile right now?

-As of early 2026, Chile does not offer any residency visa directly linked to purchasing residential property, whether as a main home or as a rental investment.
+As of early 2026, Chile does not offer any residency visa that is directly linked to buying a residential property, whether it is your main home or an investment property.

 Can real estate investment lead to citizenship in Chile?